 WE HAVE NO CURRENT PLANS TO WITHDRAW THIS PRODUCT BUT IT MAY BE WITHDRAWN WITHOUT NOTICE.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 - Buying to let can provide you with an income and may bring a return on your capital in the medium to long-term.
 However, economic change within the UK means our demand for rented property fluctuates, so you should do some research before deciding to enter the buy to let market.
 Our mortgages explained booklet gives some basic tips on buying to let.

-- The tenancy agreement must be an assured shorthold tenancy for either six or twelve months.
+- The tenancy agreement must be an assured shorthold tenancy of up to 3 years.
 We use rental income to assess affordability, you do need to be employed/self-employed and show that your finances are self-supporting.
-The rental income from the property must cover 135% of an interest only mortgage payment based on out stressed rate, currently 5.99%.
+The rental income from the property must cover 135% of an interest only mortgage payment (125% for basic rate tax payers) based on our stressed rate, currently 5.75%.
 We ask our valuer to assess the potential rental value of the property when carrying out the mortgage valuation.
 Each mortgage application is assessed on an individual basis.
 The property you are buying or refinancing will be used as security for the loan on the first charge basis.

 - THIS PRODUCT IS NOT A REGULATED MORTGAGE CONTRACT UNLESS THE TENANT IS A RELATIVE OF THE BORROWER